xNovyz/dotfiles/README.md

 chezmoi init xNovyz
 ```

-Now you are ready to apply the dots:
+### Now you are ready to apply the dots:

-⚠️ Carefull! chezmoi will overwrite all your current cofigs so make backup before you apply
+⚠️ Heads up!
+Chezmoi will overwrite your current configurations.
+We highly recommend making backups before proceeding.

-  if you want to the changes before applying use this command:
+  To preview the changes chezmoi will make without applying them, run:
   ```bash
   chezmoi diff
   ```
-  Ok, now that you have made the backups and saw what would be changed apply everything with:
+  Ok, now that you've made the backups and seen what will be changed, you can apply everything by running:
   ```bash
   chezmoi apply
   ```